 Moissanite is a form of silicon carbide crystal that’s synthesized in a lab.
 The result is a clear stone that, on the surface, bears a striking resemblance to real diamonds.

 Moissanite occurs naturally, but it’s incredibly rare.
 Thus, all the affordable moissanite on the market today is created in a lab.

 The standard measurement to determine a stone’s strength is the Mohs scale of mineral hardness.
-It describes a mineral’s resistance to being scratched, and is measured from 0 (maximum softness) to 10 (maximum hardness).
+It describes a mineral’s resistance to being scratched and is measured from 0 (maximum softness) to 10 (maximum hardness).

-Lab-created diamonds and earth-created diamonds:
+Lab created diamonds and earth created diamonds:

 Diamonds are the toughest stones out there.
-They score a maximum 10 on the Mohs scale, meaning they can withstand absolutely anything you throw at them in your daily life.
+They score a maximum of 10 on the Mohs scale, meaning they can withstand absolutely anything you throw at them in your daily life.
 This durability is one of the reasons diamonds are the go-to stone for engagement rings, which are worn daily for decades at a time.

 While moissanite isn’t the hardest mineral out there, it’s close.
 It scores a 9.25 on the Mohs scale.
 It’s more susceptible to scratching than diamonds are, but it still holds up extremely well to daily wear-and-tear.